Zidaan-Hayat/disro/readme.md

 {
-	"botToken": "The bot token given from your application", "botPrefix": "The prefix all your bot commands will use", "ownerIds": [
-		"A list of all the bot owner discord IDs (As strings [wrapped in quotes] not integers!)"
-    ],
-    "serverApiKey": "The API key for your server to communicate with the roblox client, can be any random generated string", "moderationRoleId": "The role ID that is required to run game moderation commands, if it's an empty string only game owners will be able to use commands"
+	"botToken": "The bot token given from your application", "botPrefix": "The prefix all your bot commands will use", "ownerId": "Bot owner discord ID (As a string [wrapped in quotes] not as an integer!)", "serverApiKey": "The API key for your server to communicate with the roblox client, can be any random generated string", "moderationRoleId": "The role ID that is required to run game moderation commands, if it's an empty string only game owners will be able to use commands"
 }